Sainte Chapelle is a gothic masterpiece created by Saint Louis IX to contain the most precious relics of Christendom.

 Entrance ticket Sainte Chapelle

-Being a national monument, the ticket price for Sainte Chapelle is 10 € for adults, free under 26 years.
+Being a national monument, the ticket price for Sainte Chapelle is 22€ for adults (non-EU residents), 16€ for EU residents, free under 18 years.
 The photos can not describe the thrill of visiting it, but I hope they can give you an idea of its beauty!